-- a) Military Goods and Related Technologies, which is included in the EU member states' Council Common Position 2008/944/CFSP of 8 December 2008 defining common rules governing control of exports of military technology and equipment.
-The member states have aligned fully both politically and in practice with this list, despite the fact that they are free to approve their own list of military equipment and technology, and only use the EU list as an example. - b) Dual-use goods and technologies, which is a list approved through the Regulation of the European Union Council Decision No. 428/2009, dated May 5, 2009, on "setting up a Community regime for the control of exports, transfer, brokering and transit of dual-use items." revised with the Commission delegated Regulation (CE) 2015/2420 of 12 October 2015 This list includes all the articles or technologies which are designed for civilian use but in an unlawful way they can be used for military or terrorist purposes or for the proliferation of weapons of mass destruction.
+a) Military Goods and Related Technologies, which is included in the EU member states' Joint Position on the Approval of the "Code of Conduct".
+The member states have aligned fully with this list, despite the fact that it is presented as a concrete example for these states, which are free to adopt their own military goods and technologies list, therefore they are not legally liable to implement this list completely.

+b) Dual-use goods and technologies, which is a list approved through the Regulation of the European Union Council Decision No. 428/2009, dated May 5, 2009, "On the appointment of a Community regime for the control of exports, transfer, brokering and transit of dual-use items."
+This list includes all the articles or technologies which are designed for civilian use but that, if in the wrong hands, can be used for military or terrorist purposes.